corvus-migratorius/genlab.common/roles/mount_device/README.md

 Mount the given block device.

-This is essentially a thin wrapper about `ansible.posix.mount` created to standardize handling mounts.
+This is essentially a thin wrapper around `ansible.posix.mount` created to standardize handling mounts.

 Requirements
 ------------